A

 Awake the cry, "How long?"

-Let now faintheartedness of
+Let not faintheartedness of soul

 Damp thy aspiring song,

-Right comes, truth dawns, the
+Right comes, truth dawns, the night departs

 Of error and of wrong.